BlogRenting in Colombia

 4. Does your monthly budget include utilities?

-Rules worth posting before the visit
+Rules that should be published before the visit

-Deposit, services, and inventory
+Deposit, utilities, and inventory

-Where to publish the room
+Where to post the room

 Red flags

-The right metric: peaceful cohabitation
+The right metric: peaceful coexistence

 FAQ